bcobo/SIRENA/doc/SIRENAfunctions.rst

     It finds the two :cpp:member:`samp1DER` closer in the calibration library and interpolates (:cpp:func:`interpolate_model`)

-      - If :cpp:member:`samp1DER` is lower than the lowest samp1DER in the library :math:`\Rightarrow` The model with the lowest samp1DER in the library is chosen
+      - If :cpp:member:`samp1DER` is lower than the lowest samp1DER in the library => The model with the lowest samp1DER in the library is chosen
-      - If :cpp:member:`samp1DER` is higher than the highest samp1DER in the library :math:`\Rightarrow` The model with the highest samp1DER in the library is chosen
+      - If :cpp:member:`samp1DER` is higher than the highest samp1DER in the library => The model with the highest samp1DER in the library is chosen

     **Members/Variables**